 Jacie Maslyk has 25 years in education in varying roles from classroom teacher to school administrator.
-She does a lot of work with project-based learning and STEM (Science, Technology, Engineering and Math), working with teachers and students to help them get started with ideas for use in all classroom spaces.
+She does a lot of work with project-based learning and STEM (Science, Technology, Engineering, and Math), working with teachers and students to help them get started with ideas for use in all classroom spaces.
 Jacie has written several books about STEM and is a blogger for Defined Learning.
-Jacie's website:www.steam-makers.com STEM challenges and ideas for getting started
+Check Jacie's out Jacie's website here:www.steam-makers.com.

 About Rachelle Dené